 - 1. The fees are calculated on the number of local government electors on the register of electors and entitled to vote at the last day for publication of the notice of election. - 2.
 At parish polls the fees relating to polling staff may be pro rata. - 3.
-Item 24 in special circumstances, the RO may recover actual costs - 4.
-Items 10, 11 and 12 variable mileage rates may be applied where fixed travel is considered appropriate. - 5.
+Items 10, 11 and 12 - variable mileage rates may be applied where fixed travel is considered appropriate.

+- 4. Item 17 has been additionally uplifted to meet the National Living Wage. - 5.
+Item 24 in special circumstances, the RO may recover actual costs - 6.
 Item 31 the payment referred to applies (in the case of a parish election) to each ward of the parish.